 Please note: We are not recommending these companies, or saying they will definitely insure you.

-Unique cannot promise to be the cheapest, but provide a valuable service in partnership with many charities, including Asthma UK.
+Unique is an experienced specialist in insurance for people with asthma and all other medical conditions and disabilities.
+It cannot promise to be the cheapest, but provides a valuable service in partnership with many charities.

-Freedom Travel Insurance offers specialist travel insurance for people with pre-existing medical conditions.
-Their cover is underwritten by a very large insurance company called AXA.
+Freedom Insurance Services offers specialist travel insurance for people with pre-existing medical conditions.
+Its cover is underwritten by a very large insurance company called AXA.

 Free Spirit is a specialist travel insurance policy for people with pre-existing medical conditions.